notional-labs/notional/last_upgrade.md

 ```
 sudo service bcnad stop
 ```
-2. Download the binary (2.1) or compile it from the source (2.2).
+2. Compile the binary from the source (2.1) or download it (2.2).

     2.1.
-If you want to build the binary from the source, detailed instructions can be found in this [DOC](https://github.com/BitCannaGlobal/bcna/blob/main/1.install-compile.md) of our GitHub:
+If you want to BUILD the binary from the source, detailed instructions can be found in this [DOC](https://github.com/BitCannaGlobal/bcna/blob/main/1.install-compile.md) of our GitHub:
     ```
     git clone https://github.com/BitCannaGlobal/bcna.git
     cd bcna && git checkout  v1.4.1